WindMillCode/Windmillcode-Angular-CDK/projects/wml-notify/README.md

 ### v18.2.1000 [8/22/24]

+updated package to reflect the version  18.2.1 of @angular/core package

+### v18.2.1010 [8/22/24]

+[FIX] fixed a bug with the click action for wml-notify

+### v18.2.2000 [8/30/24]

-updated package to reflect the version  18.2.1 of @angular/core package[Previous WML Mobile Nav](/Windmillcode-Angular-CDK-Docs/components/wml-mobile-nav/)[Next
+updated package to reflect the version  18.2.2 of @angular/core package[Previous WML Mobile Nav](/Windmillcode-Angular-CDK-Docs/components/wml-mobile-nav/)[Next
 WML Options](/Windmillcode-Angular-CDK-Docs/components/wml-options/)